misje/opencti-wazuh-connector/docs/source/opencti.rst

    :octid:`OpenCTI documentation <connectors>`)

 :octid:`Connectors <connectors>` are ways for OpenCTI to ingest, enrich and export data.
-The fie types of connectors are
+The five types of connectors are

 - External import
 - Internal enrichment (this is what opencti-wazuh-connector is)